dannybauman/30-day-map-challenge-2025/README.md

 - Commit everything with platform comparison notes
 - Create a visual HTML report for each day to share the results and my thoughts

-### Why This Approach Works
+### Why This Approach?

-🚀 **Parallel AI**: Multiple AIs working simultaneously generate comparative data efficiently
+**Parallel AI**: Multiple AIs working simultaneously generate comparative data efficiently

-🎯 **Real Comparison**: See which platforms excel at which map types and why
+**Real Comparison**: See which platforms excel at which map types and why

-📊 **Push the Limits**: Even failures are valuable documentation of platform limitations
+**Push the Limits**: Even failures are valuable documentation of platform limitations

-⚡ **Lots of Examples**: Generate 5-15 implementations per theme instead of just one
+**Lots of Examples**: Generate 5-15 implementations per theme instead of just one

-🔬 **See How Platforms Compare**: Same prompt, same concept makes for a balanced comparison across platforms
+**See How Platforms Compare**: Same prompt, same concept makes for a balanced comparison across platforms

 ---